tier4/CalibrationTools/calibrators/tag_based_pnp_calibrator/README.md

     <img src="../docs/images/tag_based_pnp_calibrator/lidarscan_on_tag.jpg"  alt="lidarscan_on_tag" width="500">
 </p>

-- It is highly recommended to place the tag perpendicular to the camera as shown in the following image:
+- It is highly recommended to place the tag perpendicular to the lidar as shown in the following image:

 <p align="center">
     <img src="../docs/images/tag_based_pnp_calibrator/tag_position.jpg"  alt="tag_position" width="500">